Krithik-22/Python-Learning-Progress/LEARNING_LOG.md

 - Learned about Inheritance and its syntax
 - Learned about Polymorphism(only function overriding)
 - Got to know that python doesn't have function overloading😂, but the same functionality can be faked using different ways

+## 2025-07-27
+- Learned about static and class methods